tweag/python-monorepo-example/2017-11-25-linear-jvm.md

 A major problem of using finalizers so profusely, is that they introduce undefined behavior in the presence of two garbage collectors.
-Suppose that the Java heap is crowded, the Garbage Collector of the JVM is desperate to kick some object outs of existence, and yet there is a good chunk of references from Haskell-land to the Java Heap.
+Suppose that the Java heap is crowded, the Garbage Collector of the JVM is desperate to kick some objects out of existence, and yet there is a good chunk of references from Haskell-land to the Java Heap.
 The Haskell portion of the application is already done with the references, but there is plenty of space in the Haskell heap, and the Haskell's Garbage